letsencrypt/boulder/README.md

 To access the HTTPS versions of the endpoints you will need to configure your ACME client software to use a CA truststore that contains the `test/wfe-tls/minica.pem` CA certificate.
 See [the `test/wfe-tls` README](https://github.com/letsencrypt/boulder/master/test/wfe-tls/README) for more information.

 Your local Boulder instance uses a fake DNS resolver that returns 127.0.0.1 for any query, allowing you to issue certificates for any domain as if it resolved to your localhost.
-If you want to use another DNS resolver you can by setting the environment variable FAKE_DNS=1.2.3.4.
+To return an answer other than `127.0.0.1` change the Boulder `FAKE_DNS` environment variable to another IP address.

-Most often you will want to configure FAKE_DNS to point to your host machine where you run an ACME client.
+Most often you will want to configure `FAKE_DNS` to point to your host machine where you run an ACME client.
 Remember to also configure the ACME client to use ports 5002 and 5001 instead of 80 and 443 for HTTP-01 and TLS-ALPN-01 challenge servers (or customize the Boulder VA configuration to match your port choices).

 ### Production